-

 - Turn lanes for the median crossover at 21st Street are closed until construction is completed both northbound and southbound.

-- Next week, motorists can expect lane closures from 7:30 p.m. to 6 a.m.
-Sunday-Thursday.
+- Motorists can expect lane closures from 7:30 p.m. to 6 a.m. from Sunday-Thursday.

 - Travel times will be monitored.
 Motorists may wish to add additional travel time or choose an alternate route.